clojurewerkz/elastisch.docs/articles/indexing.md

 It takes the same options as documented in the [ElasticSearch guide on the Clear Cache Index operation](http://www.elasticsearch.org/guide/reference/api/admin-indices-clearcache.html)

+## Getting Index Stats

+Use `clojurewerkz.elastisch.rest.index/stats` to get statistics about an index or multiple indexes:

+{% gist e6eeb4925e952197afdf %}

+It takes the same options as documented in the [ElasticSearch guide on the Index Stats operation](http://www.elasticsearch.org/guide/reference/api/admin-indices-stats.html)

 ## Getting Index Status

 Use `clojurewerkz.elastisch.rest.index/status` to retrieve status of one or more indexes: